 The mission of the U.S. Department of State is twofold.
 Also known as the State Department, this institution represents American foreign policy abroad.
 The State…

 To be successful, diplomats must enter discussions with a clear goal and strategy of what can be exchanged to reach an agreement.
-In negotiating, diplomats often use rewards—such as the promise of new trade, an arms sale, or shipments of food—to encourage an agreement.
+They also have to listen carefully to what their counterparts say and find ways to agree or compromise.
+In negotiating, diplomats often use rewards—such as the promise of a new trade deal, an arms sale, or shipments of food—to encourage an agreement.

-In the United States, treaties are negotiated through the executive branch, which includes the Department of State.
-Once the negotiators have accepted the terms of the treaty, the president sends the treaty to the U.S. Senate for its “advice and consent” on ratification or endorsement.
+In the United States, treaties are negotiated through the executive branch, which includes the U.S. Department of State.
+Once the negotiators have accepted the terms of the treaty, the president sends the treaty to the U.S. Senate for its advice and consent on ratification or endorsement.
 If the Senate approves, the treaty is returned to the White House for the president’s signature.
 Many other countries have similar procedures for ratifying agreements.